nickyiliwang0000/h/react-and-firebase/using-firebase-with-react.md

 1. Hit 'Create database'.
 1. Start in test mode.

 Let's add some books to our bookshelf.
-Click the plus next to the name of your database and add some lines with your favourite books:
+Click the '+' next to the name of your database and add some lines with your favourite books:

 ```
 book1: "Beloved"